Skip To Main Content

 Goals

-• To raise the high school graduation and postsecondary enrollment and completion rates of under-resourced, first-generation youth through a long-term academic enrichment summer program at ‘Iolani and a year-round tutoring program in Pālolo Valley.
+• To increase the high school graduation rate of under-resourced, first-generation students through a comprehensive academic enrichment summer program and ongoing year-round tutoring support.

 Ka‘I info sheet (PDF)

-• The McInerny Foundation
+• McInerny Foundation

 • Bill Reeves and Debbie Berger